Playstore Icon

 The simple steps to file Income Tax returns for freelancers are as follows:

-Points to keep in mind before submitting ITR:
+Points to keep in mind while submitting ITR for freelancer:

 You may have also enlisted the help of others to help you with your freelancing employment.
 This is another cost to consider when calculating your spending.